entria/react-native-fontawesome/README.md

 # Sample project

 In this repository you'll find a `sample/` folder that contains a working sample project, tested on both, Android and IOS.

-### - Running on Android

-* First `npm i` or `yarn` to install de dependencies
-* Then `react-native run-android` to build and run the application

-### - Running on IOS

-* First `npm i` or `yarn` to install de dependencies
-* Then, open a terminal in the `sample/ios/` folder then execute `Pod install` to install Pods
-* Then `react-native run-ios` to build and run the application in the emulator
+You can see [here](https://github.com/entria/react-native-fontawesome/tree/master/sample/) how to build and run the application
-* If you want to run in a device, just open the `sample/ios/sample.xcworkspace` in `XCode` and click the `Run` button with the device plugged and selected.